mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 ---

-To solve the DC optimal power flow problem and acquire generator active power outputs and bus voltage angles, users can use of the following function:
+To solve the DC optimal power flow problem and acquire generator active power outputs and bus voltage angles, users can use the following function:
 * [`solve!`](@ref solve!(::DcOptimalPowerFlow)).

-After solving the DC optimal power flow, JuliaGrid provides function for computing powers:
+After solving the DC optimal power flow, JuliaGrid provides a function for computing powers:
 * [`power!`](@ref power!(::DcPowerFlow)).

 Alternatively, instead of using functions responsible for solving optimal power flow and computing powers, users can use the wrapper function: